TechnicalPursuit/TIBET/doc/markdown/tibet-apropos.1.md

 Runs the TSH `:apropos` command to find methods related to one or more topics.

 This is a good command to use when you know what you'd like to do conceptually but are unsure of what options TIBET may offer to support your goals.
-You can combine this command with `tibet reflect` to first get a list of potential options and then get detailed information on apropos methods via `reflect`.

 By default this command searches method names for matches to search terms.
-The terms provided can be simple strings or a JavaScript-style RegExp literal.
+The terms provided can be simple strings or JavaScript-style RegExp literals.
-If a method name matches a term it is always included in the output regardless of any other flag settings.
+When you provide more than one term the terms are combined using `and` semantics meaning that all terms must match a result for it to be presented.
+You can use RegExp literal syntax with vertical bars (|) to create `or` conditions.

 ## OPTIONS

+  * `terms` :
+    A space-separated list of separate terms to match.
+Each term can be either a simple string or a JavaScript RegExp literal.

   * `--comments` :
     Search comment text in addition to the method name.
 This will greatly expand